edespino/cloudberry-site/docs/tutorial/queries-and-performance-tuning.md

 ---
-title: "[101-5] Lesson 5: Queries and Performance Tuning"
+title: "Lesson 5: Queries and Performance Tuning"
 description: Understand the queries in the Apache Cloudberry.
 ---